 Thanks to anaesthetics, people no longer need to be drunk, held down or knocked out for surgery.
 In 1847, Edinburgh doctor James Simpson (1811-1870) discovered the anaesthetic properties of a substance called chloroform.

 While the history of surgery is almost as old as that of medicine, anaesthesia itself is a relatively modern discipline.
-It was only in the early 1800s that a number of physicians, surgeons and dentists began experimenting with nitrous oxide and ether to relieve pain during operations.
+It was only in the 1840s that a number of physicians, surgeons and dentists began experimenting with nitrous oxide and ether to relieve pain during operations.

 But these methods also had significant drawbacks.
 Although ether was hugely successful as the first general anaesthetic and is still in use today, it makes it difficult for patients to breathe, is difficult to dose properly, and smells very unpleasant.
 It was actually while searching for a replacement to ether that Dr Simpson discovered chloroform’s potential.